top of page

 Track

-Learn how psychology and Christianity can be integrated into your personal life.
+Learn tools and skills to help anxiety and depression for yourself or those you love.
 This track is intended for church members and anyone who wants to deepen their understanding of Christian counseling, for the betterment of their own mental health.

 PLEASE NOTE: All times listed are EASTERN DAYLIGHT TIME.